 Access rights

-The precise allocation of access rights serves as a crucial security control, ensuring that only authorized individuals and systems can interact with sensitive information.
-Proper management involves principles like least privilege, where users receive only the minimum necessary access to perform their job functions, and segregation of duties to prevent conflicts of interest.
-These permissions are dynamically managed and regularly reviewed to align with evolving organizational roles, compliance requirements, and threat landscapes, forming the foundation of a secure digital ecosystem.
+Effective management of access rights is essential for maintaining the confidentiality, integrity, and availability of digital assets.
+Organizations rely on key principles such as least privilege—granting users only the minimum permissions needed to perform their roles—and segregation of duties to reduce risk and prevent unauthorized access.
+Access rights must be dynamically managed and regularly reviewed to stay aligned with changing organizational roles, compliance requirements, and evolving threat landscapes, forming the foundation of a secure digital ecosystem.